-from its storage position by unscrewing its retainer.
-The ignition coil is mounted below.
-9 Disconnect the battery negative (earth) lead tension (LT) connections from the ignition coil.
+- from its storage position by unscrewing its retainer.
+The ignition coil is mounted below. - 9 Disconnect the battery negative (earth) lead (refer to Part A, Section 1). - 10 Disconnect the HT lead and the low tension (LT) connections from the ignition coil.
 Note that the LT connections on the ignition coil are of different sizes.
-As an aid to refitting the positive (+) terminal is larger than the negative (-) terminal (see illustration).
+As an aid to refitting the positive (+) terminal is larger than the negative (-) terminal (see illustration). - 11 Remove the two screws or bolts securing the coil mounting bracket to the inner wing panel, and withdraw the coil and mounting bracket assembly.